Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Proof of Theorem : non-trivial fibration cases

 \begin{proposition} Let $M$ be a $6$-dimensional closed Hamiltonian semi-free $S^1$-manifold whose fixed point set consists of surfaces.
-Suppose $M_{red}$ is diffeomorphic to $E_{\Sigma_g}$.
-Then the number of the fixed surfaces with positive genera is at most four.
-If the maximal fixed surface is a sphere, then there is at most 1 fixed surface with positive genus.
+Suppose $M_{\red}$ is diffeomorphic to $E_{\Sigma_g}$.
+Then the number of fixed surfaces with positive genera is at most four.
+If the maximal fixed surface is a sphere, then so is the minimal one and there is at most one fixed surface with positive genus.
 If there are four fixed surfaces with positive genera, then these genera are all equal to $g$. \end{proposition}